PLEASE SHARE THIS POST AS MUCH AS POSSIBLE.

 I Want your help on this.
 It WILL work.
 It WILL help thousands, and the only cost to you will be the willingness to pass this idea to others.
 I ask nothing in return.

 Most of us want good, long-lasting, well-paying jobs.
-The type where we can balance the need for expression and feeling appreciation along with coming home to a place of comfort and safety.
+We all want a source of income where we can fuel our need for creative expression while at the same time sustaining a place of comfort and safety away from work.
 We are sorely in need of job reform (at least here in the United States) and I think I have just the answer to the creation of thousands upon thousands of jobs at little to no cost to taxes or by harming the income of those already working.

 Don’t believe me?
 Read on………..